A+

 Cost Of Living Quick Facts

-• The cost of living in Jacksonville is equal to the Alabama average
+• The cost of living in Jacksonville is 1% higher than the Alabama average

 • Jacksonville housing is 22% lower than the national average